annickboel/skills/VUE/VUE-Part3.md

 >       [User story]: Provide a conception document
 >       [User story]: Add a Blog link in the navigation bar
 >       [User story]: Set up the blog layout
->       [User story]: Display a list of most recenty published post
+>       [User story]: Display a list of most recenty published posts
->       [User story]: Implement master/detail navigation
+>       [User story]: Navigate from list page to detail page
->       [User story]: Provide a conception document
+>       [User story]: Display the full content of a blog post
 >
 > 1. Answer the following questions:
 >   - What's the role of the **Product Owner**?